Incentivized Federated Learning and Unlearning: System Model

-Combining these terms, the server's expected cost in Stage I is where $\gamma$ is how much weight the server puts on the incentive reward payments compared to the model accuracy loss.
+where $\gamma$ is how much weight the server puts on the incentive reward payments compared to the model accuracy loss.
 A smaller $\gamma$ means that the server is less concerned about minimizing the incentive rewards and more concerned about reducing the accuracy loss.